 On July 5, 2016, the Transocean Partners Conflicts Committee held a meeting with representatives of Richards Layton in attendance.
 Richards Layton and the Transocean Partners Conflicts Committee discussed the terms of the draft merger agreement.
 Richards Layton explained, among other things, the structure of the proposed transaction, the proposed treatment of Transocean Partners' outstanding phantom units, the representations and warranties proposed to be made by Transocean Partners and by Transocean in the draft merger agreement, the proposed interim operating covenants applicable to Transocean Partners and to Transocean, the proposed deal protection provisions (including the no solicitation, change in recommendation, force the vote and termination provisions) and the closing conditions, including the member approval and tax opinion requirements.
-Richards Layton also presented a proposed markup of the draft merger agreement to the Transocean Partners Conflicts Committee.
-The Transocean Partners Conflicts Committee discussed the merger agreement and proposed markup and provided Richards Layton with instructions for refining the proposed markup, including instruction as to the reduction of the termination fee and as to the expense reimbursement provisions included in the draft merger agreement.
+Richards Layton also presented a proposed markup of the draft merger agreement and proposed markup and provided Richards Layton with instructions for refining the proposed markup, including instruction as to the reduction of the termination fee and as to the expense reimbursement provisions included in the draft merger agreement.